s4nj4yp4t3l/purchase-order-service/ReadMe.md

 A microservice should be entirely independent from other microservices and individually deployable.
 Now I'd assume that the doamin for this "purchase-order-service" microservice is "orders" which deal's with everything order related.
-That is why is only has the endpoints in "PurchaseOrderEndpoints.cs".
+That is why it only has the endpoints in "PurchaseOrderEndpoints.cs".
 To communicate across domains we use Service Buses.
 We talk to the "customer" domain to update a customer's membership or talk to the "shipping" domain to send out shipping-slips.
 We'd do this via messages in queues.
 This means different parts of the overall system (the domains) are loosly coupled meaning a more independent, scalable system.